https://www.slab.org.uk/guidance/availability-of-abwor-to-a-child/

 In terms of regulation 3A(1)(a)(iv) of The Advice and Assistance (Assistance by Way of Representation) (Scotland) Regulations 2003 the subject child can be provided with ABWOR where:

 There is no requirement for financial or merits tests.
 Simply advise us via an ABWOR application that you are providing ABWOR to the subject child at one of the above hearings.
+The system will then automatically grant you an initial level of authorised expenditure of £550.

 In terms of regulation 3A (1)(a)(i) of the Advice and Assistance (Assistance by Way of Representation) (Scotland) Regulations 2003, the subject child can be provided with ABWOR where: